 - 1 tablespoon baking powder

-- 4 ounces unsalted butter, cold, cut into small pieces (1 stick)
+- 8 tablespoons cold unsalted butter, cut into small pieces

 - 7 ounces almond paste, frozen (I used Odense Almond Paste) grated using the large-hole side of a box grater